altunixon/wips/lns/altina_ln/ASP-52-.md

 “I will leave the arrangement to you.
 It’s too troublesome to carry the box along, so I will go get a cloth to cover the sword up.”

-Clarisse who was standing at one corner asked softly.
+Clarisse who was standing at one corner asked softly.<br/>

 “Your Highness, do you want to prepare your clothes?”